 The Supplier shall send all redundant items collected from sites to the closest national environmental hubs, unless such items are agreed to be sold/donated to third parties.
 When items are received at these hubs, all waste will be broken down and segregated into their component parts prior to being taken for disposal.

-The Supplier shall meet with the Authority to agree how each item of furniture shall be dealt with and carry out a full audit of furniture that has been identified by the Authority as surplus at any location within Oxfordshire.
+The Supplier shall meet with the Authority to agree how each item of furniture shall be dealt with and carry out a full audit of furniture that has been identified by the Authority as surplus, at any location within Oxfordshire.
 As part of any such audit and in discussion with an Authority representative, the Supplier shall identify each item of furniture by type, size and condition (for example but to be agreed; like new, minor damage but reusable/resalable, scrap)..
 After meeting, the Authority may instruct the Supplier to carry out disposal of all or any of the items.
 For the avoidance of doubt, unless and until the Authority so instructs the Supplier, the Supplier shall not be required to provide any further services in respect of the goods which were the subject of such audit.

 The Supplier is committed to sending as little to landfill as possible.
 Any unwanted items and equipment will be relocated/disposed of in the most environmentally efficient way as possible.
 (See above link for OCC’s Climate Action Agenda).

-During the Contract Period, the Supplier will provide a Breakdown Report of all costs to include storage, disposal via scrap/recycling etc. and attend a quarterly review meeting with the nominated Authority representative.
+During the Contract Period, the Supplier will provide a Breakdown Report of all costs to include storage, disposal via scrap/recycling etc, and attend a quarterly review meeting with the nominated Authority representative.

 The Supplier shall credit the Authority 100 % of income received from recycling or scrapping of assets.